skyfielders/python-skyfield/skyfield/documentation/time.rst

 Date arrays
 ===========

-Skyfield works most efficiently when you build a single :class:`Time` object that holds an entire array of dates, instead of building many separate :class:`Time` objects.
+If you want to ask where a planet or satellite was at a whole list of different times and dates, then Skyfield will work most efficiently if you build a single :class:`Time` object that holds an entire array of dates, instead of building many separate :class:`Time` objects.
 There are three techniques for building arrays.